Kourtney Kardashian Flaunts Sexy Body In Skimpy Green Bikini, Shows Younes Bendjima What He’s Missing

 The Inquisitr wrote that Kardashian’s post may have been another message to Bendjima that she had moved on.
 The couple broke up just last week after nearly two years together and sources have revealed that Kardashian made the call to end the relationship.

-Kardashian’s relationship with Bendjima was her first serious relationship after breaking up with long-term partner Scott Disick, with whom she has three children, son Mason, 8, daughter, Penelope, 6, and son Reign, 3.
-While some fans believe that Kardashian and Disick might be able to rekindle their relationship, Disick is currently dating model, Sofia Richie, and sources say their relationship is in a good place.
+Kardashian’s relationship with Bendjima was her first serious relationship after breaking up with long-term partner Scott Disick, with whom she has three children: son Mason, 8, daughter, Penelope, 6, and son Reign, 3.
+While some fans believe that Kardashian and Disick might be able to rekindle their relationship, Disick is currently dating model Sofia Richie, and sources say their relationship is in a good place.

 For the time being, it seems like Kardashian will be staying single as she works through the aftermath of her breakup with Bendjima.

-“Kourtney had very deep feelings for Younes and although she swears she won’t give him another chance, she’s suffering the loss of love right now…,” an insider told the Hollywood Life.
+“Kourtney had very deep feelings for Younes and although she swears she won’t give him another chance, she’s suffering the loss of love right now…,” an insider told Hollywood Life.